 7. Coroners, Medical Examiners, or Funeral Directors.
 We may disclose your health information to a coroner or medical examiner for the purpose of identifying a deceased individual or to determine the cause of death.
 We also may disclose your health information to a funeral director for the purpose of carrying out his/her necessary activities.

 8. Organ Procurement Organizations or Tissue Banks.
 If you are an organ donor, we may disclose your health information to organizations that handle organ procurement, transplantation, or tissue banking for the purpose of facilitating organ or tissue donation or transplantation.

 9. Research.
 We may use or disclose your health information for research purposes under certain limited circumstances.
 Because all research projects are subject to a special approval process, we will not use or disclose your health information for research purposes until the particular research project for which your health information may be used or disclosed has been approved through this special approval process.
 However, we may use or disclose your health information to individuals preparing to conduct the research project in order to assist them in identifying patients with specific health care needs who may qualify to participate in the research project.
 Any use or disclosure of your health information which is done for the purpose of identifying qualified participants will be conducted onsite at our facility.
-In these instances, we will ask for your specific permission to use or disclose your health information if the researcher will have access to your name, address or
+In these instances, we will ask for your specific permission to use or disclose your health information if the researcher will have access to your name, address or other identifying information.

 10. To Avert a Serious Threat to Health or Safety.
 We may use or disclose your health information when necessary to prevent a serious threat to the health or safety of you or other individuals.

 11. Military and Veterans.
 If you are a member of the armed forces, we may use or disclose your health information as required by military command authorities.

 12. National Security and Intelligence Activities.
 We may use or disclose your health information to authorized federal officials for purposes of intelligence, counterintelligence, and other national security activities, as authorized by law.